-IHE compliant systems usually process private healthcare information.
+- 7660 IHE compliant systems usually process private healthcare information.
 This is subject to national privacy regulations, and possibly other state and contractual requirements.
-The IHE 7965 Infrastructure profiles do not fully define the security mechanisms necessary to protect this information.
-The Enterprise User Authentication Profile provides one component of this solution.

-IHE assumes that actors will be installed on nodes with the following characteristics:

-- 7970 - Each node has a security policy and procedure that applies to its operation.
-This is assumed to be part of the healthcare enterprise security policy. - Any user (human, or application process) external to the node boundaries is submitted to an access control procedure in which the user/application will be authenticated. - All required audit trail events are captured and recorded.
+The IHE Infrastructure profiles do not fully define the security mechanisms necessary to protect this information.
+The Enterprise User Authentication Profile provides one component of this solution. - 7665 IHE assumes that actors will be installed on nodes with the following characteristics: - Each node has a security policy and procedure that applies to its operation.
+This is assumed to be part of the healthcare enterprise security policy. - Any user (human, or application process) external to the node boundaries is submitted to an access control procedure in which the user/application will be authenticated. - 7670 All required audit trail events are captured and recorded.

-7975 The profiles in this framework assume the following environment:
+The profiles in this framework assume the following environment:

 - Physical Security Environment - The equipment is assumed to be located in a physically protected and actively monitored area.
 This is normally the case with modality equipment because of other patient safety, privacy, and operational concerns.
 Similarly, the HIS systems and various archives are normally protected.
 Equipment like PACS workstations is sometimes placed in unprotected areas, but it is usually located where hospital staff monitors and limit access.
-It assumes that the threat of equipment modification is protected against by means of the physical security mechanisms.

-protected against unauthorized connections and unauthorized modifications.
+It assumes that the threat of equipment modification is protected against by means of the physical security mechanisms. - The network equipment that connects the computers is also assumed to be physically protected against unauthorized connections and unauthorized modifications.
 In the treatment areas of most hospitals the network equipment is in ceilings, cableways, locked cabinets, and other protected areas.
-There is usually staff present to monitor that no unauthorized activity is taking place.
+There is usually staff present to monitor that no unauthorized activity is taking place. - Local procedures and operations will be in place to ensure that the physical security assumptions are valid for other areas of the hospital, such as administrative offices, that may be at greater risk. - Remote locations, especially home offices, are not physically protected.
+Other means will be used to provide equivalent protection.
+This may include the use of technology such as VPN connections or HTTPS encryption.
+Use of encryption or VPN is not a complete replacement for physical security but may be part of an overall protection system.